consciousm1n9/puppeteer/scripts/google-search/README.md

     - npm install

 !!!IMPORTANT!!!
-Change value of variable 'search constant' to your search criteria.
+Change value of variable 'search constant' with your search criteria.

 To run a script just execute the command:
     'node scripts/google=search/search.js'